blacksenator/fbcallrouter/README.md

 For an incoming call a cascaded check takes place:

-* First, it is checked, whether the number is already known in one of your telephone books (`'whitelist'`) Even known spam numbers (`'blacklist'`) are not analyzed any further.
+* First, it is checked, whether the number is already known in one or more of your telephone books (`'whitelist'`).
+Even known spam numbers (`'blacklist'`) are not analyzed any further.

 * If not, than it is checked if it is a foreign number.
 If you have set (`'blockForeign'`) the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.